+VLFBERHT+ | Quantum & Advanced Computing

 governance would fail.

-Each scenario illustrates a governance requirement that binary, determinism-assuming frameworks cannot satisfy -- and how Ulfberht addresses it.
+Each scenario illustrates a governance requirement that binary, determinism-assuming frameworks cannot satisfy—and how Ulfberht is designed to address it.

 Scenario 01